The Spartan Players and Other Annual Performances

 Lower School Play

-In May of each year, the Lower School’s Spartan Studio Junior Actors performs a production, which is rehearsed three days a week for five weeks.
+In May of each year, the Lower School’s Spartan Junior Players performs a production, which is rehearsed three days a week for five weeks.
 The most recent performances were "Hamlet for Kids" and “The Day the Crayons Quit.”
 Students interested in the performing arts, both on and off the stage, have numerous opportunities to participate in dramatic and musical performances throughout the year.

 Fall and Winter: Doane's Dungeon, and The Christmas Mystery